 Both kinds of cleaning should only be done if you are comfortable with the system.
 Many things must be done in order, and properly, or the system may break in several places or cause harmful damage to the person.
 We do both these methods for D.E. filters.
 If you think your D.E. filter needs to be broken down contact us, we would love to help!

-Reporting something small can be a big help.
+Communication of something small can be a big help

-I have a personal belief that phone calls from a pool customer can be a great thing, it especially helps when we perform your pool service and you’re letting us know of an issue.
+I have a personal belief that phone calls from a pool customer can be a great thing, it especially helps when we perform your pool service.
+Timely communication between the pool owner and the service technician about problems ensures the problem is understood and can be treated quickly.
 Remember that this is your pool and becoming more familiar and knowledgeable is something I’d love to help you with.
-If you think that something is wrong with your pool, always report it to me no matter how little you might think it is.
+If you think that something is wrong with your pool, always communicate it to me no matter how little you might think it is.
 Being there for a short period once a week may not be enough to notice some problems.
 When you swim do your eyes burn?
 Is there a funny smell in your pool?
 Do you see something I don’t?

 Many people don’t report these things for many reasons.
 By reaching out for knowledge you can learn if the problem is normal, can be fixed, or even alert me to an issue that I can fix before it becomes a problem.
 Many people are busy, but Email is a great way to reach me on your own time.
 Email me your questions or concerns at email@example.com or if it’s an emergency call me as soon as possible.
 My job is to make sure you are swimming safely and happily, lets work together to make sure this always happens.
 Small problems can easily turn into large problems, and the smaller the problem generally the easier and cheaper it is to remedy.

-As I’ve mentioned in another blog post, debris can be a major factor in poor circulation, second being your filter.
-There are several kinds of filters, but today we will be covering cartridge filters.
+Keeping a blue and clean pool is the most important part of owning a swimming pool.
+As I’ve mentioned in another blog post, debris can be a major factor in poor circulation, second being your pool filter.
+There are several kinds of filters, but today we will be covering the cartridge pool filter.
 There are many different sizes of cartridges but each one has the same basic function.
 You can compare them to a vacuum bag in your normal vacuum cleaner.
 They collect dirt and algae that build up in your pool.
 Like a vacuum bag, they fill up and need to be changed or cleaned.
 I personally average the lifespan of a standard cartridge filter to be approximately around a year.
 Many can last shorter or longer than this, but here are a few ways you can tell it’s time to replace your cartridge:

 - Circulation of your pool is becoming significantly slower.